 Advocacy does not have to be about systems-level change.
 Most of us don’t have and never will have enough clout to effect change at that level, and that’s okay.
 If you convey to one blogger that it’s okay to not be okay, I’d say that in and of itself is a form of advocacy.

 Being a mental health advocate can look however you want it to look.
 While you can look to others for ideas and inspiration, there is no hierarchy or need to be “good enough.”
 Of course, it’s easy to fall into the comparison trap just like it is with any other social dynamic, but in my mind, wanting to support people with mental illness is good enough in and of itself.

 Why does any of this matter?
-Well, stigma exists, and as long as it does, the more people we can get talking about mental health the better.
+Well, stigma exists.
+As long as it does, the more people we can get talking about mental, health the better.

 You can find more about stigma on the Stop Stigma page.